 Habitat: Awl-fruit Sedge grows a short rhizomatous root systems, forming clumps in wet to mesic conditions such as in marsh edges, wet and open thickets, wet meadows, edges of riparian areas and wet wood edges.
 Plants prefer full sun but will grow in partial sun to shade.
 C. stipata accepts slightly drier conditions than C. lacustris.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, stipata, means 'crowded', referring to the crowded spikes on the inflorescence.
 The author names for the plant classification are as follows: First to publish was ‘Muhl’ which refers to Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
-His work was recognized but added to by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
+His work was recognized but added to in 1805 by ‘Willd.’ which refers to Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 The various common names come from the visual appearance of sharply pointed tips of the perigynia.
-The name 'foxsedge' is applied to several species and refers to the resemblance of the inflorescence to a foxes tail.
+The name 'foxsedge' is applied to several species and refers to the resemblance of the inflorescence to a fox tail.
 The alternate name 'Owl-fruit' is probably a corruption of the common name for the main species, C. stipata, which is 'Awl-fruit' - 'awl' being a sharply pointed tool used in leather work and more accurately describes the pointed beaks of the perigynia.

 Comparisons: Awl-fruit Sedge is a member of the sedges in the Section Vulpinae, and has the distinguishing characteristics of fairly wide V-shaped leaf blades, clump-forming short rhizomatous roots, stem bases usually black or brown, raceme type inflorescences with multiple condensed spikes, the spikes usually androgynous with lower spikes sometimes pistillate only, 2 stigmas per floret.
 There are two varieties of C. stipata: Var. stipata as denoted above and var. maxima, Stalkgrain Sedge where the leaves can be wider - 8 to 15 mm - the inflorescence longer - 10+ cm, and the perigynia larger - 5 to 6 mm.
 It is not found in Minnesota, but can be found south of Iowa and Wisconsin.

 The most similar sedge like this, found in Minnesota, is C. alopecoidea, the Common Foxtail Sedge, where the sheath fronts are smooth, not rugose, the achenes are circular and the perigynia are obscurely 3 to 5 veined on the back side or vein-less.
 Two other close sedges in Minnesota are C. conjuncta, Soft Fox Sedge or Jointed Sedge, found only in Dodge and Rice counties, where the sheath fronts are rugose, achenes ovate, perigynia without a distended base and with 3 to 5 prominent veins on the back side.
 The other similar sedge is C. crus-corvi, Raven's-foot Sedge, where the sheath fronts are smooth, the perigynia larger 6 to 8 mm - and they are prominently distended at the base.
 This sedge is also scarce - known only in Goodhue and Wabasha Counties.
-Another closely-resembling species not in this sedge section, is C. vulpinoidea, Brown Fox Sedge.
+Another closely resembling species not in this sedge section, is C. vulpinoidea, Brown Fox Sedge.
 This has wide distribution in Minnesota.
 The stems are not as tall but stiff, the sheath fronts are rugose but spotted red-brown or pale brown, the leaves are narrow but longer than the flowering stem, the inflorescence has the lower spikes distinctly separated and subtended by needle-like long bracts.
 The perigynia, which are much smaller, take on a brown color as they are green to pale brown with pale brown scales and they have much shorter beaks.

 Below: Details of the perigynia and achenes, photo courtesy USDA-NRCS PLANTS Database / Hurd, E.G., N.L.
 Shaw, J. Mastrogiuseppe, L.C.
 Smithman, and S. Goodrich.
 1998.
 Field guide to Intermountain Sedges.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.